Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Conclusions

-We have discussed that the positivity bounds impose restrictions on dimension-8 WCs and these restrictions could be translated to LNVs.
-We have shown explicitly one such case using the RGE equation of $ c_{\phi^4}^{(2)} $ operators and its positivity bound, deducing the constraints on the WCs of $ \mathcal{O}_{\ell \phi }^{(5)}$ and $\mathcal{O}_{\ell\phi D }^{(2)}$.
-We have indicated that assuming single flavor index, these $ d_5 $ and $ d_7 $ WCs must have identical signs in any UV completion that does not generate $ \phi^4 D^4 $ at tree level.
-We have inspected these constraints in models extended with heavy fermions where these LNVs are generated at tree-level, but the $ \phi^4 D^4 $ class operators are absent.
+We have discussed that the positivity bounds impose restrictions on $d_8$ WCs, and these restrictions could be translated to LNV operators.
+We have shown one such case, where the constraints on the WCs of $ \mathcal{O}_{\ell \phi }^{(5)}$ and $\mathcal{O}_{\ell\phi D }^{(2)}$ are deduced using the RGE equation of $ c_{\phi^4}^{(2)} $ and its positivity bound.
+Assuming they are single-flavoured, these $ d_5 $ and $ d_7 $ WCs must have identical signs in any UV completion that does not generate $ \phi^4 D^4 $ at tree-level.
+We have inspected the constraint in models extended with heavy fermions where these LNVs are generated at tree-level, but the $ \phi^4 D^4 $ class operators are absent.
 We have found that these bounds are respected in Type-I and III seesaw models.
 We also have shown that the T-parameter bounds impact the LNV space on account of the RGEs.
-To elaborate on this, we have derived the restrictions on the space of Weinberg-like operators based on T-parameter bound.
-To quantify the impact, we have shown in Fig.~\ref{fig:Plot2} that these puts restrictions on these Wilson coefficients complementary to those imposed by neutrino masses.
+To elaborate on this, we have derived the restrictions on the space of Weinberg-like operators based on the T-parameter bound.
+To quantify the impact, we have shown in Fig.~\ref{fig:Plot2} that these put restrictions on these Wilson coefficients complementary to those imposed by neutrino masses.